 DEEP END

-This 1970 "psychological comedy drama film" (according to Wikipedia), directed by Jerzy Skolimowski and starring Jane Asher is a bit of an oddity.
+This 1970 "psychological comedy drama film" (according to Wikipedia), directed by Jerzy Skolimowski and starring Jane Asher is the kind of low-key offbeat film which doesn't get made these days.

-It's about Mike, a 15-year old drop out who gets work as an attendant at a swimming baths and Susan, who already works there and who is several years older.
-He eventually becomes infatuated with her (understandable given how sexy Jane Asher is in this film) which leads to an ending which combines tragedy and farce as well as a soupçon of eroticism.
+It's about Mike, a 15-year old dropout who gets work as an attendant at a swimming baths, and Susan, who already works there and who is several years older.
+He gradually becomes infatuated with her (understandable given how sexy Jane Asher is in this film) which leads to an ending which combines tragedy and farce as well as a soupçon of eroticism.

-Before we get to that we meet Susan's fiancé who is not an appealing character but whom she is resigned it seems to ending up with.
-She is also still sexually involved with her ex-school master, also not a very nice person since getting involved with his pupils despite being married is very much his thing.
-The scene towards the end when Susan tears him off a strip is probably my favourite.
+Before we get to that we meet Susan's fiancé who is not an appealing character but whom she is resigned to ending up with it seems.
+She is also still sexually involved with her ex-school master, also not a very nice person who likes to get involved with his female pupils despite being married.
+The scene towards the end when Susan tears into him is probably my favourite.

 Another memorable scene involves a cameo performance by Diana Dors.